ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 The folder ``exec_scripts`` contains the execution scripts used to run the tasks.
-They all have the same basic function: First they write all HPS parameters to a ``input_parameters.json`` file, then they discover the available software and run the desired python script using uv, and finally they fetch parameters that may have been written to ``output_parameters.json`` by the executed python script, and send them back to the evaluator.
+They all have the same basic function: First they write all HPS parameters to a ``input_parameters.json`` file, then they discover the available software and run the desired Python script using uv, and finally they fetch parameters that may have been written to ``output_parameters.json`` by the executed Python script, and send them back to the evaluator.
 There is an execution script ``exec_combined.py`` that is used when all stages are run in a single task, and three more execution scripts used to split the three stages into different tasks.

-The folder ``eval_scripts`` contains the pyAnsys python scripts.
+The folder ``eval_scripts`` contains the PyAnsys Python scripts.
 There is one ``eval_combined.py`` script that combines all the capability into one monolithic script, and there are three other evaluation scripts to split the three stages into three successive tasks.
-Each of the evaluation scripts first reads in the parameters supplied by the execution script in the ``input_parameters.json`` file, starts a pyAnsys service, and then runs the pyAnsys program.
-For more information on the content on this script, please check the pyAnsys documentation.
+Each of the evaluation scripts first reads in the parameters supplied by the execution script in the ``input_parameters.json`` file, starts a PyAnsys service, and then runs the PyAnsys program.
+For more information on the content on this script, please check the PyAnsys documentation.

 Code
 ====